ligadata-mkhalawi/Kamanja/trunk/docs/source/adapter-ref/storage.rst

 Multiple storage adapters means the same information is saved to different databases.

+HBase failover can be implemented in the storage adapter to prevent against data loss.

-Storage adapters are configured in the "Adapters" section of the :ref`clusterconfig-config-ref` file.
+Storage adapters are configured in the "Adapters" section of the :ref:`clusterconfig-config-ref` file.

 Storage Adapter structure
 -------------------------